rock43053/week-01-review/README.md

 # Question 3 - how many and what parts are in an html document

 html, head, body, header - there are various parts to an html document

+# question 4 - there are two ways to reference css in the header
+# what are the two tags?

+Style and we also referenced bootstrap